Asynchrony, “not synchronized,” describes this common pattern seen in gifted children: their different abilities develop at vastly different rates.

-The potential frustrations for a gifted child increase when you consider the potential emotional mine field that a high level of moral awareness at a young age brings.
+The potential frustrations for a gifted child increase when you consider the potential emotional minefield that a high level of moral awareness at a young age brings.

 Imagine being sharply aware of the ethical ambiguities present in the world at age six.
-Now imagine trying to deal with that with only a six year old’s emotional abilities.
+Now imagine trying to deal with that with only a six-year-old’s emotional abilities.
 Consider what it’s like to feel the emotional devastation of a natural disaster, but without the experience to handle those feelings.

-[The gifted] are emotionally intense and a have greater awareness of the perils of the world.
+[The gifted] are emotionally intense and have a greater awareness of the perils of the world.
 They may not have the emotional resources to match their cognitive awareness.
 Linda Silverman, Ph.D.

 As teachers and parents of these children, we have to be aware of these issues facing our gifted learners.
-Not only are they dealing with the usual trials of growing up, they are often doing it with an increased awareness of their faults, a frustration with being unable to do everything well, and a world that often doesn’t know what to do with them.
+Not only are they dealing with the usual trials of growing up, but they are also often doing it with an increased awareness of their faults, a frustration with being unable to do everything well, and a world that often doesn’t know what to do with them.
 Worse, they often lack the emotional tools to accompany their increased awareness.